3geek14/Realms/Omnibus.md

 or move while dead, except for addressing marshaling calls or OOC unsafe/uncomfortable situations.
-If the spellcaster is scalped, all memories acquired through the current casting of Death Watch are erased (i.e., all memories acquired from the time of your PC’s last death).
+If the spellcaster is scalped, all memories acquired through the current casting of Death Watch are erased (i.e., all memories acquired from the time of your PC's last death).

 [__Death Wish__ (4th Circle)]{#death-wish}